Courses

 Name of course (ECTS)

-1 Spatial planning for flood risk management (5)
+1. Spatial planning for flood protection (5)

 Total ECTS 10